sugaroidbot/sugaroid/docs/source/introduction/introduction.rst

 Processing (NLP) with Machine Learning and neural networks to manipulate user input to provide a intuitive response.
-The AI is built on ``Python 3.8.2`` and was built out of personal interest, to tackle three important issues in the Python framework
+The AI is built on ``Python 3.8.2`` and was built out of personal interest, to tackle three important issues in the Python framework.

 -  Natural Language Processing / Machine Learning
 -  Graphical User Interface